-- 1. The burden of communication lies on you, not on your reader.
-It is your job to explain your thoughts; it is not your reader's job to guess them from a few hints.
-You are trying to convince a skeptical reader who doesn't believe you, so you need to argue with airtight logic in crystal clear language; otherwise the reader will continue to doubt.
-If you didn't write something on the paper, then (a) you didn't communicate it, (b) the reader didn't learn it, and (c) the grader has to assume you didn't know it in the first place. - 2.
-Tell the reader what you're proving.
+- 3. Tell the reader what you're proving.
 The reader doesn't necessarily know or remember what "Theorem 2.13" is.
 Even a professor grading a stack of papers might lose track from time to time.
 Therefore, the statement you are proving should be on the same page as the beginning of your proof.
 For an exam this won't be a problem, of course, but on your homework, recopy the claim you are proving.
-This has the additional advantage that when you study for exams by reviewing your homework, you won't have to flip back in the notes/textbook to know what you were proving. - 3.
+This has the additional advantage that when you study for exams by reviewing your homework, you won't have to flip back in the notes/textbook to know what you were proving. - 4.
 Use English words.
 Although there will usually be equations or mathematical statements in your proofs, use English sentences to connect them and display their logical relationships.
-If you look in your notes/textbook, you'll see that each proof consists mostly of English words. - 4.
+If you look in your notes/textbook, you'll see that each proof consists mostly of English words. - 5.
 Use complete sentences.
 If you wrote a history essay in sentence fragments, the reader would not understand what you meant; likewise in mathematics you must use complete sentences, with verbs, to convey your logical train of thought.

-Some complete sentences can be written purely in mathematical symbols, such as equations (e.g., $a^3 = b^{-1}$), inequalities (e.g., x < 5), and other relations (like $5 \mid 10$ or $7 \in \mathbb{Z}$).
+Some complete sentences can be written purely in mathematical symbols, such as equations (e.g., $a^3 = b^{-1}$ ), inequalities (e.g., x < 5), and other relations (like 5|10 or $7 \in \mathbb{Z}$ ).
 These statements usually express a relationship between two mathematical objects, like numbers or sets.
 However, it is considered bad style to begin a sentence with symbols.
 A common phrase to use to avoid starting a sentence with mathematical symbols is "We see that..."

-- 5. Show the logical connections among your sentences.
-Use phrases like "Therefore" or "because" or "if..., then..." or "if and only if" to connect your sentences. - 6.
+- 6. Show the logical connections among your sentences.
+Use phrases like "Therefore" or "because" or "if..., then..." or "if and only if" to connect your sentences. - 7.
 Know the difference between statements and objects.
 A mathematical object is a thing, a noun, such as a group, an element, a vector space, a number, an ordered pair, etc. Objects either exist or don't exist.
 Statements, on the other hand, are mathematical sentences: they can be true or false.

 When you see or write a cluster of math symbols, be sure you know whether it's an object (e.g., " $x^2 + 3$ ") or a statement (e.g., " $x^2 + 3 < 7$ ").
-One way to tell is that every mathematical statement includes a verb, such as =, \leq , "divides", etc.
+One way to tell is that every mathematical statement includes a verb, such as =, $\leq$ , "divides", etc.